Dr. Mecker Moller, peritoneal mesothelioma specialist

 The process allows the chemotherapy to reach all the areas and crevices in the abdomen, helping destroy any microscopic cancer cells left behind after surgery.
 HIPEC also allows for a higher concentration of chemotherapy than is possible with traditional oral or intravenous chemo options.

-Dr. Moller is board-certified in general surgery and treats:
+Dr. Moller is board-certified in general surgery and treats the following cancers:

 Dr. Moller’s Career Accomplishments